pexip/pexip-swift-sdk/README.md

 - Check [CocoaPods example app](https://github.com/pexip/pexip-swift-sdk/tree/main/Examples/CocoaPods) to
 see how to install **Pexip Swift SDK** with Cocoa Pods.

+## WIP

+**Pexip Swift SDK** is still in active development, there will be breaking changes until we reach v1.0.
+If you have any questions about the SDK please contact your Pexip representative.

 ## License

 **Pexip Swift SDK** is released under the Apache Software License, version 1.1.